oz123/awesome-c/README.md

 **An important note:** This project does *not* index anything C++-related; only pure C stuff is considered.

+**Note for contributors:** If you want to make a pull request, please read CONTRIBUTING.md first.

 ## Contents ##

 * [Build Systems](#build-systems)